 What is Benzene and Where is it Found?

 On OSHA’s Substance Data Sheet for benzene it states that: Benzene is a clear, colorless liquid with a pleasant, sweet odor.
 The odor of benzene does not provide an adequate warning of its hazard.
 As mentioned above, the substance is found in many industrial processes.
 It is also in crude oil and a major part in gasoline.
 Most of the benzene in the environment comes from our use of petroleum products.
-In the home it is found in glues, adhesives, cleaning products, paint strippers, and tobacco smoke.
+In the home, it is found in glues, adhesives, cleaning products, paint strippers, and tobacco smoke.